DNSPod/dnspod-int-api-docs/source/domains.rst

     * 6 Invalid domain id.
     * 7 Invalid email address.
     * 8 Email address not exists.
-    * 9 You cannt transfer it to yourself.
+    * 9 You cannot transfer it to yourself.
-    * 10 You can't transfer a domain from a persional account to a company account.
+    * 10 You can't transfer a domain from a personal account to a company account.
-    * 11 You can't transfer a domain from a company account to a persional account.
+    * 11 You can't transfer a domain from a company account to a personal account.

 Example::